At your Veterinary Medicine placement in Ghana, your work will focus on the following areas:

 Known as one of the quieter regions in Ghana, Akuapem Hills is a beautiful area of lush vegetation, hilly mountainside and rich red earth.
 Scattered along the mountainside are small villages where you’ll experience a more traditional side of the Ghanaian culture.
 You’ll get to know the locals better and can enjoy dried fish and yams from a food market.

-You’ll be working on farms throughout the day, visiting and treating farm animals that require assistance.
+You’ll spend your days going from farm to farm, visiting and treating farm animals that require assistance.

 Our projects work towards clear long-term goals, with specific annual objectives.
 Every volunteer and intern we send to these projects helps us work towards these goals, no matter how long they spend on our projects.